Mensural notation: Ligatures

 Ligatures are groups of notes written together, usually indicating melismatic singing of the same syllable over several notes.
 Ligature forms exist only for the larger note values from the semibreve upwards.
 Their use in mensural notation was a holdover from the earlier modal rhythmic system, of which they inherited some of their rhythmic meaning.

 The rhythmic values of ligatures in modal notation had been based on a metric reinterpretation of the ligature neumes used since much earlier in the notation of Gregorian plainchant.
 In modal notation, ligatures represented stereotyped rhythmic sequences of short and long notes, typically involving groups of one or more initial short notes (i.e., breves) and one final long note (i.e., a longa).
 In mensural notation, this rule was generalized, with all other rhythmic combinations being classified in terms of deviation from this basic pattern.
-In medieval terminology, a ligature possessed perfectio ("perfection") if its final note was a longa (L), and it had proprietas ("its [normal] property") if its first note was a breve (B).
+In medieval terminology, a ligature possessed perfectio ("perfection") if its final note was a longa (L), and it had proprietas ("propriety") if its first note was a breve (B).